 A common application of image processing is super-resolution.
 This technique typically transforms low-resolution images into high-resolution images.
 Super-resolution is a major challenge most computer vision engineers encounter because they often get the model information from low-quality images.

-Optical character recognition or optical character reader (OCR) is a Computer Vision technique that converts any kind of written or printed text from an image into a machine-readable format.
+Optical character recognition or optical character reader (OCR) is a computer vision technique that converts any kind of written or printed text from an image into a machine-readable format.

 4.)
-Image Segmentation
+What is Image Segmentation?

 While image classification aims to identify the labels of different objects in an image, instance segmentation tries to find the exact boundary of the objects in the image.